Kattis91/hangman/README.md

   - When a player started a new round after losing, the letters that were correctly guessed in previous rounds were automatically entered as correctly guessed letters even for the new word.
 I solved the problem by resetting the list of correctly guessed letters every time a player loses the game.

+  - When a player plays another round after losing, a message was displayed stating that a letter had already been guessed, even if it hadn't been guessed in that particular round.
+I solved the problem by resetting the list of all the guessed letters every time a player loses the game.

 ## Credits

 ### Media